ENSWaP/enswap.github.io/_conferences/2019-berlin.md

 #### Hotel

-We have arranged an allotment for [Motel One](https://www.motel-one.com/en/), which is in walking distance to the conference venue.
+We have an arrangement with [Motel One](https://www.motel-one.com/en/), which is in walking distance to the conference venue.
 Please use [this form](/assets/conferences/2019-berlin/Motel One Reservation Form.pdf) if you wish to stay there.
 Notice that the rooms are reserved for conference attendees only until 5th April 2019!

 #### Staying with families